Generic Name: ipratropium inhalation (IP ra TRO pee um)

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.

-Before your first use of Atrovent HFA, prime the inhaler with 2 test sprays into the air, away from your face.
+Before your first use of Atrovent HFA aerosol, prime the inhaler with 2 test sprays into the air, away from your face.
 Prime again whenever the inhaler has not been used in longer than 3 days.
 You do not need to shake this medicine before each use.

 Atrovent HFA is not a rescue medicine for bronchospasm attacks.
 Use only fast-acting inhalation medicine for an attack.
 Seek medical attention if your breathing problems get worse quickly, or if you think your medications are not working as well.

-Store at room temperature.
+Store at room temperature away from moisture, heat, and light.
 Keep the cover on your inhaler when not in use.
 Keep away from open flame or high heat.
 The canister may explode if it gets too hot.
 Do not puncture or burn an empty inhaler canister.

 Throw away the inhaler canister when the dose indicator reaches 0, even if it feels like there is still medicine inside.